dtcenter/METplotpy/docs/Users_Guide/line.rst

 changed to the output directory of one's  choosing.
 If this is not set, then the *plot_filename* setting specified in the *$METPLOTPY_SOURCE/METplotpy/metplotpy/plots/config/line_defaults.yaml* configuration file will be used.
+Replace *$METPLOTPY_SOURCE/METplotpy* with *$METPLOTPY_SOURCE/METplotpy_x.y.z* (where x.y.z is the version number) if the source code was downloaded as zip or gzip'd tar file.

 To save the intermediate **.points1** file (used by METviewer and is useful for debugging but not required), set the *dump_points_1*